uddashya/Lagged-Macro-Predictors-for-VNQ-Return-Forecasting/README.md

 # Lagged Macro Predictors for VNQ Return Forecasting

 This project explores the predictive relationship between **lagged macroeconomic indicators** and the quarterly returns of **VNQ**, the Vanguard Real Estate ETF.
-Using **Lasso regression (RidgeCV)** on time-lagged macro factors, we aim to forecast REIT performance and analyze signal quality.
+Using **Ridge regression (RidgeCV)** on time-lagged macro factors, we aim to forecast REIT performance and analyze signal quality.

 While a simple threshold-based trading overlay is implemented for backtesting, the primary focus remains on **prediction accuracy and factor importance**.